Carnivores 2: Gameplay

 When the player kills or tranquilizes a dinosaur, he receives credits that are dependent on the type of dinosaur and on his selected equipment usage.
 For example, killing a dinosaur that was not selected in the menu will give only half of that dinosaur's total available credits.
 Tranquilizing rather than killing a dinosaur will increase the player's credits per hunt by 25 percent.
 Hunting accessories such as camouflage and a dinosaur-detecting radar can be used during hunting, but will deduct points if utilized.
 First time hunters can use the Observation Mode to familiarize themselves with dinosaur behavior and different terrain.

 Each dinosaur will react to a hunter differently depending on its nature.
 Some are more adept at detecting the player's scent, while others may see him in the distance, or hear his footsteps.
 Once a dinosaur takes note of the player, a number of reactions can happen.
 Herbivores may run away or attack the player if they feel cornered.
 Carnivores may attack the player head on, or gather in an organized pack to flank the player and take him out.
 Regardless of which dinosaur the player is hunting, there are others that do not appear on the radar that can launch a surprise attack.
-Harmless, ambient animals such as appear on every hunt but cannot be selected from the main hunting menu.
-These are the Moschops, Gallimimus, Edaphosaurus, Dimorphodon, Pteranodon, and Brachiosaurus.
+Harmless ambient animals appear on every hunt but cannot be selected from the main hunting menu.
+These are the Moschops, Gallimimus, Dimorphodon, Pteranodon, and Brachiosaurus.
 They are worth zero points and can be killed with a single shot, excluding the Brachiosaurus, which cannot be killed.